-Previously saddled with the less than catchy brand name RaiBlocks, the now aptly named Nano, a Delegated Proof of Stake coin has plenty to recommend it in 2020.
+Previously saddled with the less than catchy brand name RaiBlocks, the now aptly named Nano, a Delegated Proof of Stake coin has plenty to recommend it.
 With a team behind it, more usage and a growing community – the ‘Chinese bitcoin’ has a lot going for it.
 Let’s dive straight in.

-Read on to find out about Nano and how it works or jump ahead to our step-by-step buyers guide if you’re ready to buy Nano.
+Read on to find out about Nano and how it works or jump ahead to our step-by-step buyers guide if you’re ready.

 What is Nano?